SEAT Altea review

 The SEAT Altea is a sporty-looking version of the VW Golf Plus, and offers great handling and a range of efficient engines

-The Altea has 409 litres of boot space, which is slightly more than the VW Golf Plus on which it's based but a massive 141 litres less than the Ford C-MAX.
-The rear seats split, fold and slide to provide more legroom or boot space as required, but they don't fold flat and they can't be removed.
-There's extra storage beneath the boot floor and plenty of cubby holes scattered throughout the cabin, including a big glovebox and large door bins.
-The longer Altea XL has an extra 123 litres of luggage space, which means it can swallow a mammoth 1,604 litres with the seats folded.
+The SEAT Altea has a bigger boot than the Volkswagen Golf Plus, at 409 litres, but it fails to beat rivals such as the Ford C-MAX, which gets a 550-litre boot.
+However, the rear seats have the ability to split, fold and slide to provide more legroom or boot space as required.
+One thing to remember, though, is that the rear seats don't tumble and they cannot be removed completely like they can in other MPVs.
+Still, there's extra storage beneath the boot floor and plenty of cubby holes scattered throughout the cabin, including a big glovebox and large door bins.
+If you opt for the larger SEAT Altea XL, you'll get 123 litres of extra luggage space, with overall space extended to 1,604 litres with the seats folded.
+The driver's seat is height-adjustable too, and the steering wheel moves as well for added comfort.